hackerbeats/SimpleTicket-Style-Guide/README.md

 With the logo, color scheme and prototype all finalized, I was now ready to convert the design into HTML and CSS code.

-I utilized VSCode to build out the website, and the Live Server VSCode plugin to continually deploy the site locally to Chrome and check my work.
+I utilized VSCode to build out the website, and the Live Server VSCode plugin to continually deploy the site locally to Chrome to check my work.
 Using the Open Live Server shortcut (Alt+L Alt+O) was a very helpful workflow tool to fire up quick site previews.

 ## Insights